DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 - `cd /DigitalOcean-JenkinsServer/vm`
 - `vagrant up --provider=digital_ocean`
-- You can ssh into this VM via `vagrant ssh`
-- After starting the VM Jenkins should be up and running.
+- After starting the Jenkins should be up and running.
 You can access it via [our droplet IP]:8080.

 Sutting down use the command `vagrant destroy -y`.